Enkimaru/IkaBot/README.md

 # IkaBot
-Discord for our Free Company Jiyuna Ika on Behemoth
+Discord bot for our Free Company Jiyuna Ika on Behemoth